 Sending the Update

-Sending the Update File with MIDI-OX
+Sending the Update File with MIDI SysEx File Transfer Utility

 To ensure the update completes without issues, do not use your PC or the device during the process.
-The update takes approximately 2 minutes.
-MIDI-OX will display the outgoing SysEx messages in the background.

 During the Update